Python session 2

 git reset --hard 670c56408684f8b3b466c22f25a62fe2bed88bd1

-Task: Rewrite the code in run.py to use CoLRev classes and methods.
-Upon instantiating the JIFLabeler, instantiate a ReviewManager object and keep it as an object variable.
+Task: Rewrite the code in run.py to use colrev classes and methods.
+When instantiating the JIFLabeler, instantiate a ReviewManager object and keep it as an object variable.
 When calling the main method, the records should be loaded by using the ReviewManager’s dataset methods.

 Hint: Remember to import the required modules.
 Test your code, run the linters, and try to address potential warnings.